 Before beginning your interviews, consider how important it is for your interviewees to feel safe and accepted, no matter how surprised you may be from their answers.
 For all of us, our worldviews and beliefs are central to our identity, so even if we strongly disagree with the ideas of others we need to listen with a non-judgemental and empathetic state of mind.

 Things to have a look at

-This 10-minute video provides an overview of the history of world religions and the role they play in the human search for meaning.
+This short video provides an overview of the history of world religions and the role they play in the human search for meaning.